-New registration cards shall be issued at the beginning of each term to students at the time of the payment of fees.
+A registration card shall be issued at the beginning of each term to students at the time of payment of fees.
 Admission to classes is by registration card only.
+In addition, a photo identification card will be issued at registration.
+The replacement of a lost photo I.D. card will cost the student \$2.00.